 CERT-In Directions are applicable to cloud service providers as well.
-The CERT-In Directions have imposed certain obligations on cloud service providers, vis-a-vis data retention, and reporting.
-For instance, as per the Directions, any attack or malicious/suspicious activities affecting systems/servers/software/applications related to cloud computing have to be mandatorily reported to CERT-In, within six hours of noticing such incident or being brought to notice about such incident.
+The CERT-In Directions have imposed certain obligations on cloud service providers, vis-à-vis data retention, and reporting.
+For instance, as per the CERT-In Directions, any attack or malicious/suspicious activities affecting systems/servers/software/applications related to cloud computing have to be mandatorily reported to CERT-In, within six hours of noticing such incident or such incident being brought to notice.
 Further, cloud service providers are required to register and retain certain mandatory data for their subscribers.